2026

 2. In your email, include:

-Once submitted, The Standard team will reach out to begin the interactive process necessary to discuss and determine any potential reasonable and effective accommodations.
+The Standard team will then reach out to the employee and begin the interactive process necessary to discuss and determine any potential reasonable and effective accommodations.
+A summary of the ADA Accommodation Services with The Standard including frequently asked questions can be found here.

 Health Insurance: